-Discover which features drive retention and growth, including the window of time you have to guide users to realize value of your product.
+Retention Analysis reports help you discover which features drive retention and growth, including the window of time you have got to guide users to realize the value of your product.

 - Know how well your product retains its users by establishing a baseline and measuring over time.